jorgefranconunes/tea/00README-developers.txt

 1. Fetch the source tree.

+svn co svn+ssh://www.pdmfc.com/opt/develop/svnroot/tea/trunk tea

 2. Create the "build.conf" file.

-The "build.conf" file must be manually created in the top of the development tree.
+The "build.conf" file must be manually created in the root of the development tree.
 It will contain information on the Java compiler to be used during the build.
-It is a file with Bourne shell syntax and it must define the variables described bellow.
+It is a file with Bourne shell syntax and it must define the variables enumerated bellow.
 There is a "build.conf.example" file with example values for these variables.

 BUILD_JAVAC - The command that invokes the Java compiler and is used